Author: Boat Accessories Australia Date Posted: 14 May 2025

 Corrosion of leaf springs, brakes and wheel hubs due to insufficient rinsing over time. |

-Top off your tank with fresh fuel and add a fuel stabiliser.
+Top off your fuel tank with fresh fuel and add a fuel stabiliser.
 This will prevent your fuel going stale during storage (which can start to occur in as little as 30 days) as well as minimising any condensation inside the fuel tank.
-Check out our previous blog on boat fuel tanks and systems to find out more.
+Check out our previous blog article on boat fuel tanks and systems to find out more.

 Keeping your batteries maintained during winter storage is an essential step to getting your boating season started off on the right foot once spring arrives.
 Luckily, you have a few options.

 Remove the batteries from your boat and store in your garage.
-Connect them to a battery charger that will give them a good initial charge (if required) and then it will automatically switch to a float/trickle charge to keep your batteries topped up.
+Connect them to a battery charger that will give them a good initial charge (if required) and then automatically switch to a float/trickle charge to keep your batteries topped up.
 Be sure to match your charger to the type of battery you are charging.
 Using a charger manufactured for lead acid batteries to charge an AGM (absorbent glass mat) battery will cause damage to the battery.

 If you have that all too familiar yellow/brown scum line around the waterline of your boat, remove it by applying some hull cleaner.
 Follow the instructions on the product packaging and be sure to wear gloves and a respirator for good measure.
 Prior to applying the hull cleaner to your boat, thoroughly wet down your trailer with fresh water to minimise the risk of damaging the galvanised coating.